akhiiasati/Akhil_IIITB/README.md

   -  [Labs using Iverilog and GTKwave](#labs-using-iverilog-and-gtkwave)

 ## Part A: Introduction to open-source simulator iverilog

+In the context of Icarus Verilog (iverilog), a simulator refers to the software component of the tool that is responsible for executing and simulating the behavior of digital designs described using the Verilog hardware description language.
+The simulator emulates the operation of the digital circuit described in the Verilog code, allowing designers to test and verify their designs before moving to physical implementation.

 ### Introduction to Iverilog Design Testbench
 ### Simulation
 ### Overview: